RekGRpth/pg_task/README.md

 ```
 then repeat task will start after 5 minutes after task done (instead after planned time as default)

-if exception occures it catched and writed in result as text
+if exception occures it catched and writed in error as text
 ```sql
 INSERT INTO task (input) VALUES ('SELECT 1/0')
 ```